 These are standardized building blocks of code which aid the development of specific functions on a website, which we'll develop alongside iframes before eventually replacing them with web components altogether.
 Web developers are going to be able to pick and choose which components they need for different parts of a website’s purchase path, adapting them however they need.
 We’ve already built the first of these, two widgets which are really easy to implement and add a little extra functionality to a website:

 You can see both of the components in this screenshot - ‘Logged In’ and ‘Cart’ widgets.
 The Logged In widget shows visitors whether they’re logged in as they navigate around the site, while the Cart widget shows a summary of the number and value of items currently in the cart.
 These can both be placed on any or all pages of a website.

-Web components as a technology are still in their infancy, and as such we’re working on them as part of a long term project.
+Web components as technology are still in their infancy, and as such we’re working on them as part of a long term project.
 We’re going to be developing and releasing more features using web components as we go on, but this will be an ongoing process over a period of time.

 We want to offer web developers cutting-edge, fully customizable integration options, so we’re going to continue to support our existing APIs and iframes while also releasing new features and enhancements for the foreseeable future - including, but not limited to web components.
-In fact we’ve recently released a new ‘multibuy cross-selling’ feature which you can get up and running online in just a few clicks, and which works seamlessly within an existing iframe integration.
+In fact, we’ve recently released a new ‘multibuy cross-selling’ feature in which you can get up and running online in just a few clicks, and which works seamlessly within an existing iframe integration.